Azure/azure-sdk-for-net/sdk/appconfiguration/Azure.Data.AppConfiguration/samples/Sample10_SecretReference.md

 var secretReferenceSetting = new SecretReferenceConfigurationSetting("setting", new Uri("https://<keyvault_name>.vault.azure.net/secrets/<secret_name>"));
 ```

+**NOTE** you can retrieve the secret identifier from the Azure Portal or using the `KeyVaultSecret.Id` property.

 ## Set a Secret Reference

 The `SecretReferenceConfigurationSetting` inherits from the `ConfigurationSetting` class and can be passed to any method that accepts the `ConfigurationSetting`.